alexmera/immutables-javaslang/README.md

 </dependency>
 ```

-Annotate your types with `@JavaslangEncodingEnabled`.
+Annotate your types with `@VavrEncodingEnabled`.
 Alternatively,
-you can annotate a `@Style` annotation with `@JavaslangEncodingEnabled`
+you can annotate a `@Style` annotation with `@VavrEncodingEnabled`
 and have it apply to any types that are using that style.
 See
 [Styles](http://immutables.github.io/style.html).

-Now, any use of [Javaslang](http://javaslang.io) collections in your
+Now, any use of [Vavr](http://www.vavr.io) collections in your
 abstract value types will magically result in the generated `Builder`
 types being augmented with methods to build immutable collections
 element-by-element.
-Use of Javaslang's `Option` type will receive
+Use of Vavr's `Option` type will receive
 the same special treatment as the standard Java `Optional` type.